 Hunting for one of the best restaurants on the Gold Coast, whether it be date night or to treat your bestie?
 We’re totally crushing on Mermaid Beach’s intimate bistro, The North Room.
-The handiwork of talented husband and wife duo Tim and Shannon Stewart, nab a seat in this stylish 28-seat dining room and be spoilt with a refined European-style dining experience combining faultless service, buttery smooth ambiance and a menu that champions the finest of seasonal, locally-sourced produce.
-Expect creative dishes like the spanner crab and bone marrow crumpet or Pottsville pipis with green zebra tomato and pumpkin.
-Our tip?
-Surrender to the chef’s nightly tasting menu, with matching wines.
+The handiwork of talented husband and wife duo Tim and Shannon Stewart, nab a seat in this stylish and intimate 28-seat dining room and be spoilt with a refined European-style dining experience combining faultless service, buttery smooth ambiance and a menu that champions the finest of seasonal, locally-sourced produce.
+Expect creative dishes like the spanner crab and bone marrow crumpet or Pottsville pipis with green zebra tomato and pumpkin, which are even more delicous than they sound.

 With a carefully-curated Asian fusion menu of contemporary dishes from Vietnam, Thailand and further afield, this Burleigh Beach waterfront favourite not only offers lust-worthy views across the table, but some of the most delicious dishes we’ve tucked our knife and fork into.
 You will not leave disappointed after the likes of soft shell crab on betel leaf, Rick’s famous Moreton Bay bug rolls, Kingfish sashimi and king prawn yellow curry.
 Hot tip?
 Rick Shores’ outdoor walk-in patio seats are all-time for a vino or frosty beer with a view, plus that golden hour around sunset is extra magical, so plan your night accordingly.
 Rick Shores is hands down one of the absolute best restaurants on the Gold Coast.